 Step 6: Evaluate

 Strong evaluations are also key to achieving high quality SBC.
-Using the MEL plan and the Guide to Designing Evaluations for Social and Behavior Change Approaches in Nutrition Activities [link coming soon] manage an evaluation that demonstrates progress toward goals.
+Using the MEL plan and the Measuring Social and Behavior Change in Nutrition Programs: A Guide for Evaluators resource to manage an evaluation that demonstrates progress toward goals.

 - Prioritizing behaviors that will have an impact on the intended outcome.